 But at least we have this awesome cover, right—with Gwen in that wedding dress and Pete in the tux?

-Getting back to Spidey’s broader history south of the border, after La Prensa lost the rights to the character in 1973, Spidey moved over to OEPISA (Editorial Organization of Publications SA), who continued doing Spider-Man stories, along with reprints of material from Spidey Super Stories under the banner of Arañita Super Historias.
+Getting back to Spidey’s broader history down Mexico way, La Prensa lost the rights to the character in 1973, at which point Spidey moved over to OEPISA (Editorial Organization of Publications SA), which continued reprinting Spider-Man stories under its division of Macc Editors, along with reprints of material from Spidey Super Stories as Arañita Super Historias.

-Sidebar: Speaking of which, can we get back to Arañita #94 for a sec?
+Sidebar: Speaking of which, can we get back to that Arañita cover for issue #94 for a sec?
 Why is Spidey shown facing the personification of death on the cover of a kiddie comic?

 The webhead would then move yet again in 1980 to Novedades Editores.
 It was this group that finally reprinted ASM #121.
 Check out their cover.

-In any case, Spidey has jumped between different publishers a couple more times since then, but by all accounts these outfits just did straight reprints with translated English; no funny business worthy of any further discussion.
+In any case, Spidey has jumped between different publishers a couple more times since Novedades Editores, but by all accounts these outfits just did straight reprints with translated English; no funny business worthy of any further discussion.

 So most of the info in the tweet that started all this was wrong, but there were a few kernels of truth.
 One was that Spidey was clearly very popular in Mexico and throughout South America.
 Another was that Gwen Stacy was very popular as well—or at least her badonkadonk was.